 The cottage has three well appointed bedrooms, one with a superb mahogany four-poster bed for a little luxury, together with a large wet room, and a separate family bathroom.

 The garden to the rear is enclosed for children and dogs while a shared front terrace enjoys sensational views, leading into never ending walking and cycling routes, sure to keep all active adventurers happy!

 Sitting room with two three-seater sofas, flat screen TV with Freeview, DVD player, CD player/stereo radio, a small selection of books and games.
 Dining space with seating for six.
 Wood burning stove.

 Kitchen equipped with single gas oven, gas hob, fridge with small freezer compartment, counter top freezer, microwave, washing machine.
 Please note there is no dishwasher since the off-grid power supply is unable to support both a dishwasher and washing machine.

 Bedroom one with fixed four-poster 5’ king size bed, chest of drawers, wardrobe.

-Bedroom two with fixed 5’ king size bed, built-in wardrobe, chest of drawers, door to garden.
+Bedroom two with zip and link beds, which can be configured as a king size double or two 2'6" twin beds, built-in wardrobe, chest of drawers, door to garden.